Bone Grafting & Sinus Lifts

 Why do I need a bone graft?

 Following tooth loss, the jaw bone gradually atrophies or is reabsorbed.
-This process often results in bone of poor quality that cannot support dental implants.
+This process often results in a bone of poor quality that cannot support dental implants.

 Fortunately, we have the ability to grow bone where needed.
 Bone grafting procedures give us the opportunity to augment the bone in order to place dental implants of proper length and width.